anmol-rana/sky130_rtl_design_synthesis/README.md

 * contains different flavor of same cell

-## What are different flavors of the gates and why we need them.
+## What are different flavors of the same gates and why we need them.

 **Step time:-** the amount of time for which the input to flip flop should remain stable before the clock edge is arrived .
 If the input does not remain stable when the clock edge is arrives, it results in  metastable output.